 I’m working on a new review article on Medify.
 I’m keen to know if you used it to prepare for the UKCAT.
-If so, what were you thoughts?
+If so, what were your thoughts?
 I’m keen to know the pros and cons.

 Look forward to your reply.

 The replies were 100% positive.
-However, there were a couple conflicting opinions on the the course with regards to the level of difficulty and similarity to the real test.
+However, there were a couple conflicting opinions on the course with regards to the level of difficulty and similarity to the real test.

 One candidate responded:

 Yes, I did subscribe to Medify Overall, I thought it was very helpful.
 The tutorials were really good and I would say that the course was 100% worth it.
 However, I did think their QR and DM questions were slightly more difficult than the real test in my opinion.

 Yes, I did, I think your study guide supplements the course really well by the way.
 I got the Medify course because of the volume of questions, I personally had no issues and thought all the questions were reflective of the exam.

 Out of all the 23 students that replied 12 of them bought the Medify UCAT course and they all strongly recommend buying it to prepare for the exam.
 The other 11 either used a different course or none at all.